ent-tbm/entgvsd1/sphinx/source/building.rst

 .. code-block:: bash

-   B19_to_modele_format.py                Reformats GISS GCM ModelE file from netcdf4 to netcdf3.
+   B19_to_modele_format.py                Reformats for GISS ModelE: 1) from netcdf4 to netcdf3, 2) land cover types as
+                                             separate named arrays.
    B20_plots.R                            Generates maps of all output files to outputs/plots directory.
-   B20b_plots_custom.R                    Script for generating map(s) of singe file specified at the command line.
+   B20b_plots_custom.R                    Script for generating map(s) of single file specified at the command line.
    B21_plots_to_png.py                    Converts *.pdf format plots to *.png.

 Modifying Parameters